-Trout Fishing in the Eastern Region
+Trout Fishing on the River Glyde

 The River Glyde owes its origins to a series of smaller tributaries, which rise in Counties Cavan and Monaghan.
 These include the Tubermannin and the Killany Rivers, which contain stocks of brown trout.
 The upper reaches of the Glyde are known as the Lagan River which is deep and slow flowing.
 The Lagan and Kilanny River meet at Tully Co.
 Louth and form the River Glyde.
 The Glyde flows in a S.E. direction for 35 miles approximately before entering the Irish Sea at the picturesque seaside village of Annagassan, Co.
 Louth.